jkltech/apertain-sdk-lib/README.md

 	View view = aPertainInstance.getAppSupportChatterView();
 	layout.addView(view);

-Most developers add the App Support Chatter Icon to the layout defining their own Action Bar for the App/Game.
+Most developers add the App Support Chat Icon to the layout defining their own Action Bar for the App/Game.

-Alternatively you can have your own icon to show the Support Chatter Interface and add the click listener to that layout or button and call the following code inside onClick:
+Alternatively you can have your own icon to show the Support Chat Interface and add the click listener to that layout or button and call the following code inside onClick:

 	aPertainInstance.showApertainAppSupportChatter();

+As showing the In-App Support Chat will invade the flow of your App, if you would like to pause and resume your underlying Activity or Fragment code, please implement the ResumableActivity with methods pauseActivity() and resumeActivity() to add a callback for pausing and resuming the underlying activity or Fragment.

 ### 6. Tracking Activities & Processes